Sim20004/teapot-lang/CONTRIBUTING.md

 * CHANGELOG.md contains an entry for every commit in the pull request.
 * Documentation is updated when necessary.
 * Language behaviour is documented when changed.

-If the change affects documentation or language behaviour, ensure that the relevant documentation is also updated.

-Suggested Pull Request Structure

-## Summary
-Briefly describe the change.
-## Motivation
-Explain why the change is needed.
-## Changes
-- Change one
-- Change two
-- Change three
-## Testing
-Explain how the change was tested.
-## Notes
-Include anything reviewers should be aware of.

-Pull Request Review

-Reviewers may request changes to:

-* Correctness
-* Code quality
-* Tests
-* Documentation
-* Language consistency
-* Architecture
-* Error handling
-* Maintainability
-* Changelog entries

-Address review comments where appropriate and explain disagreements clearly when you believe a requested change would be harmful.

-Review is intended to improve the contribution, not to criticise the contributor personally.

 ⸻